mrtea99/mob-exercise-fizz-buzz/README.md

 3. Update your Fizz Buzz function to make the test ***pass***
 4. ***Repeat*** steps ***2*** and ***3*** until all test conditions are implemented and ***passing***

+>Run the tests every time you add a new test or update your production code

 # Exercise 2

 ## Fizz Buzz in an array